PUBLIC INFORMATION PACKAGE FOR CUSTODIAL GROUPS PLANNING WINTER BACKCOUNTRY TRAVEL

 - Waterton Lakes National Park

-Tracking and understanding the daily avalanche conditions is important, but also can be complex.
-Avalanche warnings are available for two levels of comprehension, depending on your skill level.
+Understanding the daily avalanche conditions is important, but can also be complex.
+Avalanche warnings are provided information for various levels of comprehension.

 Several excellent guidebooks exist which describe in detail, the many backcountry trips which are found in the mountain National Parks.
 These books should be consulted, along with topographic maps of any region you are planning visit.
 We recommend the following guidebooks.